simon-wh/66-Days/Documentation/Design/Functional Requirements.md

 - PROGRESSION-0.0 The completion of habits must contribute/add to an overall score, stored within the app.
 - PROGRESSION-0.1 As you complete habits, a multiplier effect occurs to the score you gain from completing a habit.
 For example, completing a habit once may gain you 5 points, twice - 6 points, three times, 8 points.
-- PROGRESSION-0.2 There is a streak bonus adding to total for consistently performing habits daily.
-If the user...
+- PROGRESSION-0.2 There is a streak bonus adding to the users total score for consistently performing habits daily.
+This should be implemented in a way that doesn't punish failure.

+- PROGRESSION-1.0 There must be a line graph on the home page showing the users overall progress in terms of score since the start of the course.
+- PROGRESSION-1.1 When the user taps on the line graph, additional statistics should be displayed regarding the users frequency of completing habits.
+For example, a heatmap showing activity per day.

 Habit Features
 --------------